7 Easy Ways to Get SMS Opt-Ins For Your Text Marketing List

 To do this, include a consent request at the start of any sequences you have running.
 Or, use it as a substitute for any steps where a user says, “Yes, send me content or deals.”

-A consent message can be as simple as:
+A consent message to potential customers for SMS opt-in can be as simple as:

 “Hey [name], We’re really excited to send you [content, deals, pictures of my dog in silly costumes].